Wisdom Teeth Removal FAQ

 Mid to late teens (age 14 to 18) is the best time to have wisdom teeth removed.
 At this age, the roots have not finished forming and the teeth can be removed for better healing.

-If extraction is delayed and the roots finish forming, the bone also becomes denser.
+If tooth extraction is delayed and the roots finish forming, the bone also becomes denser.
 This makes the procedure considerably more difficult and leads to significantly delayed healing.

 Should I Delay Wisdom Teeth Removal?